owenzlz/SuperCAF/README.md

 ## High-Resolution Dataset

-You can use the following commands to download our high-resolution testset used in this paper.
+You can use the following commands to download our high-resolution testset (images and masks) used in this paper.

 - Download our datasets
 ```bash